Veselí nad Lužnicí: History

 The first written mention of Veselí is from 1259, when it was a hamlet and a redoubt on the salt road from Austria to Prague.
 King Charles IV gave it the status of a town in 1362.
 In the 15th century, the town saw many fires and was looted by the Hussites.
 It was Peter Vok of Rosenberg, a famous fishpond founder and supporter, who let the town grow again a hundred years later.

 The Thirty Years' War (1618–1648) damaged the town badly again, with only 69 people remaining.
 New development came with the Schwarzenberg dynasty in the second half of the 17th century.
 Veselí stayed in their possession until the end of World War I in 1918.

 It was originally two separate towns – Veselí nad Lužnicí and Mezimostí nad Nežárkou (a town since 1908).
 They were joined in 1943 to make one town under the present name.

 Economy

-The railway station is one of the biggest local employers.
+The railway station is one of the largest local employers.
 The sand quarrying, concrete production and food industries are also long-established in the town.